Efficiency-of-RELAX/CYP8B1/README.md

  </p>

 ---
 We can detect selection or signatures of selection from DNA sequence of organisms.
 Natural selection is based on the simple observation that fitness-enhancing traits, i.e.,

 <p align="middle">
    <img src="https://fki6ig.dm.files.1drv.com/y4muJuLal2yz70SMOfsuaa_qY_3HZaOKj89iOKAHUnzD2XHklC5mlxwyrJFfVCzWnrG2ZHFTY5Chqg9o_Ji47fdvU8xwZB9MRIpN_mVNSwDZOyoTn6A-bdcZ_wfiyWKM0fwDqN802EpaQ-K9ceIrXSFH8yxlSpvDEAsO9sx013Tc-AN4WEX3Vh6f-kzEUXDK9PFYBeb7I5zC_eLXI0BVGwIrQ?width=960&height=113&cropmode=none" width="750">
  </p>

-There are several approaches available to detect selection.
-What these methods do is :
+Given that selection operates at the level of the phenotype, alleles showing evidence of selection are likely to be of functional relevance.
+There are several approaches available to detect selection at macroevolutionary scale.
+What these methods does is :

 - identify sequences that are likely to be functional (either because they code for proteins or because they are conserved among different species)
 - Then search for lineage-specific accelerations in the rate of evolution.